uit-no/python-course-2018/README.md

 ## Session 5: "talk to the doctor" (all instructors)

-- bring your own real-life "problems"
+- bring your own real-life "problems"/issues
 - these are discussed together
 - instructors try to live-code solutions for real-life challenges with feedback from everybody